-A signed letter of intent from each listed MBE or WBE, describing the work, materials, equipment or services to be performed or provided by the MBE or WBE and the agreed upon dollar value shall be due within the timeframe specified in the bid or proposal solicitation.
+A signed letter of intent from each listed SBE, describing the work, materials, equipment or services to be performed or provided by the SBE and the agreed upon dollar value shall be due at the time of bid proposal or as specified in the solicitation.

-OCC shall timely review the MBE/WBE documents before award, including the scope of work and the letters of intent from MBEs/WBEs.
+OCC shall timely review the SBE documents before award, including the scope of work and the letters of intent from SBEs.
 OCC may request clarification in writing of items listed in the documents, provided such clarification shall not include the opportunity to augment listed participation or Good Faith Efforts.